frankframework/frank-manual/docs/source/advancedDevelopment/authorization/authorizationMethodsAndRoles.rst

 \* = to get the real property name, prepend by:

-  * ``application.security.console.authentication.`` to protect the Frank!Console and Ladybug,
+  * ``application.security.console.authentication.`` to protect the Frank!Console and Ladybug, or
-  * ``application.security.testtool.authentication.`` to protect Ladybug differently, or
   * ``application.security.http.authenticators.<authenticator name>.`` to protect an HTTP interface, see :ref:`advancedDevelopmentAuthorizationHttpInterfaces`.

 \*\* = This is the default.
 Access is denied by default unless ``dtap.stage=LOC``, but there is an exception for protecting access to ``<ApiListener>`` listeners, see :ref:`advancedDevelopmentAuthorizationHttpInterfaces`.